 Travel Permit Application (ATF)

 TIPS & TRICKS

 Thank you for volunteering!
 Your contribution will help kids get the most out of their soccer experience.
 Team managers are a valued member of the team.
 The job of a Team Manager is to provide administrative services to coaches and parents so that the players can play at the right time, at the right place and with the right attitude!
 This online guide was created to ensure you have all the information and contacts to assist you in running a successful season.

 Please keep in mind that with the ongoing changing of policies and procedures from our club, district association (Eastern Ontario District Association, EODSA) and Ontario Soccer, the information in this online guide will be updated as required.
 It provides the basis for managing a competitive team.

-  If you have questions at any time, please don't hesitate to contact the Manager Coordinator (Competitive and Academy) at firstname.lastname@example.org.
+If you have questions at any time, please don't hesitate to contact the Lead Manager (Competitive and Academy) at firstname.lastname@example.org.
 We are here to help!

 IMPORTANT NOTE: Do not contact EODSA or leagues (ERSL, etc.) directly, unless specifically instructed to, as the club may be fined.

 Please read through the entire guide to gain a better understanding of your responsibilities.

 - TeamSnap Account